mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/01-ide-android-studio.md

 > *Bottom navigation activity.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 - **Fullscreen Activity:** This activity runs full screen, without the title bar of Android apps.
 In many situations, customers request complete control over the design of the app.
-Thus, this is one of the most popular templates It is typically used with the 1 Activity - N Fragments paradigm or as a container in a Web view.
+Thus, this is one of the most popular templates.
+It is typically used with the 1 Activity - N Fragments paradigm or as a container in a Web view.
 We will discuss all of these choices in detail in the following sections.